-The ultimate goal for the courts with a family law case is to keep life as normal as possible for everyone involved.
+The ultimate goal for the courts in a family law case is to keep life as normal as possible for everyone involved.
 Temporary orders accomplish this by requiring certain things to be done or not done until the final divorce or custody order is issued.

 Types of Temporary Orders